 Shown above (Figure 2.16.1) is one of the approximately two million horizontal and vertical control points that have been established in the U.S. Although control point markers are fixed, the coordinates that specify their locations are liable to change.
 The U.S. National Geodetic Survey maintains a database of the coordinate specifications of these control points, including historical locations as well as more recent adjustments.
 One occasion for adjusting control point coordinates is when new horizontal datums are adopted.
 Since every coordinate system grid is aligned with an ellipsoid that approximates the Earth's shape, coordinate grids necessarily shift when one ellipsoid is replaced by another.
 When coordinate system grids shift, the coordinates associated with fixed control points need to be adjusted.
 How we account for the Earth's shape makes a difference in how we specify locations.

 Here's a chance to calculate how much the coordinates of a control point change in response to an adjustment from North American Datum of 1927 (based on the Clarke 1866 ellipsoid) to the North American Datum of 1983 (based upon the GRS 80 ellipsoid).
-You'll be asked to interpret your results in an upcoming practice quiz.

 - Find the geographic coordinates of a populated place

 - Start at the USGS' Geographic Names Information System at the U.S. Board on Geographic Names.

 - Follow the links labeled Domestic Names, then Search to search place names included in the Geographic Names Information System.

 - At the Query Form, enter the name of your home town (or other named geographic feature) in the Feature Name field, as well as your home State.
 Choose Populated Place (or other, as appropriate) for the Feature Class.

 - If your home is somewhere other than the U.S., enter a place name of interest or fantasy destination (e.g., "Las Vegas" ;-) ).

 - Click Send Query.